zhiliangxu/microsoft-graph-docs/authenticationmethods-usage-insights-overview.md

 ## What does this report cover?

-Azure Active Directory provides two types of activity logs:

-- Authentication Method Registration Summary and Details (Self-service password reset registration at aka.ms/ssprsetup, Combined security info registration aka.ms/mysecurityinfo)
+- Authentication Method Registration Summary and Details (Self-service password reset registration at aka.ms/ssprsetup, Combined security info registration https://aka.ms/mysecurityinfo)
-- Authentication Method Usage Summary and Details (Self-service password reset usage at aka.ms/sspr)
+- Authentication Method Usage Summary and Details (Self-service password reset usage at https://aka.ms/sspr)

 ## What's not there?

-- Authentication Method Registration Details for Multi-Factor Authentication at aka.ms/mfasetup
+- Authentication Method Registration Details for Multi-Factor Authentication at https://aka.ms/mfasetup
 - Multi-Factor Authentication Usage (both Per-user and Conditional Access-based Multi-Factor Authentication)

 ## What can I do with APIs in Microsoft Graph?